Zamioculcas zamiifolia is the botanical name of the Zee Zee Plant or ZZ plant, one very popular foliage plant used in homes and offices worldwide.

 - Older leaves may naturally turn yellow

-- Plants deficient in nutrients may begin to yellow
+- Nutrient-deficient plants may begin to yellow

 - Yellow leaves from sunburn

-ZZ The Downside
+ZZ Plant The Downside